tycrek/ass/README.md

 **Disclaimer:** custom frontends are still experimental.
 Currently ass has no API, but I already plan on writing that very soon.
 For now, you can make your dashboard use `const users = require('../auth')` & `const data = require('../data')` (these values are recognized globally throughout ass, so they will stay up-to-date as users upload).

 **For a detailed walkthrough on developing your first frontend, [consult the wiki](https://github.com/tycrek/ass/wiki/Writing-a-custom-frontend).**

+## Storage engines (WIP)

+***This feature is currently a work-in-progress & may not work.***

+Storage engines are responsible for managing your data.
+"Data" is anything that has two or more parts: an identifier & the actual data itself.
+With ass, the data is a JSON object representing the uploaded resource.
+The identifier is the unique ID in the URL returned to the user on upload.

+ass aims to support these storage methods at a minimum:

+- **JSON**
+- **Mongo** (soon)
+- **MySQL** (soon)
+- **PostgreSQL** (soon)

+An ass storage engine implements support for one type of database (or file, such as JSON or YAML).
+This lets developers & system administrators pick their database of choice, because all they'll have to do is plugin the connection/authentication details, then ass will handle the rest, using the resource ID as the key.

+The only storage engine ass comes with by default is **JSON**.
+Others will be published to [npm](https://www.npmjs.com/).

 ## Flameshot users (Linux)